Animation Drivers

 React Native Driver

-No extra bundle size beyond React Native Web, but runs on-thread.
+Uses React Native’s built-in Animated API.
+No extra bundle on native, but requires React Native Web on the web side.
+Runs on-thread.
 Good for basic cross-platform animations.

 Installation